FlyingJester/SapphireSG/readme.md

 that maps well to OpenGL 4.1 while still being simple to use in procedural or object oriented systems.

 Sapphire is released under the 2-clause BSD license.
+The public API is documented in doc/html/index.html, under the sapphire_sg.h file (the public header).

 It is based on the Sapphire graphics plugin from TurboSphere, and is used as the main graphics plugin in the Turbo game engine.
 You can also see a proof